ishimwe5555/irembo-account-system/readme.md

 - In summary, HoundCI is a helpful tool for automating code review and ensuring the quality of code changes in a software development project.

 ## NodeMailer
-- Nodemailer is a tool that simplifies the process of sending transactional emails in eCommerce websites.
+- Nodemailer is a tool that simplifies the process of sending transactional emails in websites.
 It supports various email services and offers useful features such as email templates, file attachments, and HTML emails.

 # PostgreSQL Installation